Iterable/iterable-web-sdk/README.md

 ## How do I make API requests with the SDK?

 First thing you need to do is generate an API key on [the Iterable app](https://app.iterable.com).
-Make sure this key is JWT-enabled and is of the _Web SDK_ key type.
+Make sure this key is JWT-enabled and is of the _Web_ key type.
 This will ensure the SDK has access to all the necessary endpoints when communicating with the Iterable API.
 After you generate your key, save both the API Key and JWT Secret somewhere handy.
 You'll need both of them.

 First, we'll deal with the JWT Secret.
 Typically, you need some backend service that is going to use that JWT Secret to sign a JWT and return it to your client app.
 For the purposes of this explanation, we can demo this with a site like [jwt.io](https://jwt.io).
 See the [documentation on the Iterable website](https://support.iterable.com/hc/en-us/articles/360050801231-JWT-Enabled-API-Keys-) for instructions on how to generate a JWT from your JWT secret.